Creative-banda/Flappy_Bird/README.md

 3. Modify `player.gd` to handle new gesture data

 ### Game Modifications
-- Edit scenes in Godot to change game mechanics
+- Edit scenes in the Cosmic-Rush Godot project to change game mechanics
-- Modify spawn rates and difficulty scaling in `main.gd`
+- Modify spawn rates and difficulty scaling
 - Add new enemy types or power-ups

 ## 🤝 Contributing